 What do I do before a spray tan?
 Any prep?

 - You want to be clean, but not crazy exfoliated because it won’t stick as well.
 Around the ankles and wrists it will stick more because those areas are less smooth for whatever reason.
 Ideally, you shave the day before but I’ve shaven the day of one million times.

 - Don’t spray tan and then mani/pedi or get a blowout, or do anything that has to do with water or it will take the color off your hands/feet/calves and neck…

-- You need to wear a loose-fitting dress afterwards so it doesn’t stick to your body and rub off your tan (it also feels incredibly gross to put on tight skinny jeans after this – you are sticky and damp for hours).
+- You need to wear a loose-fitting dress afterward so it doesn’t stick to your body and rub off your tan (it also feels incredibly gross to put on tight skinny jeans after this – you are sticky and damp for hours).
 No combat boots either.
-Think flip flops or loose sneakers.
+Think flip-flops or loose sneakers.

 There I am the day before the shoot, consider this a “before”.
 Those are the four poses that you are supposed to do in the booth, and no I’m not psyched that I had to publish those on the internet.
 I also waited until my last spray tan was totally gone as you can see to do this post, which was QUITE the sacrifice.

-- Put on your barrier cream on hands and feet (see IGTV on Instagram).
+- Put your barrier cream on your hands and feet (see IGTV on Instagram).
 Apply liberally, but if you want to do it perfectly google some videos.
 I’m not the best at it.

 - Put on your hairnet and make sure it’s not too far onto your forehead (true story – I had like a full 1/2 inch tan near my hairline on my whole face once for an entire day).
 In the winter, I usually put a hairnet on my face too, so that only a bit of it gets on my face.
 This can make it pretty uneven between my face and my chest, but I don’t love a super tan face in winter (or ever on me).
 I really just want a tan body, not an orange face.